Copyright © 2004 Eileen Rife

 I stood before a freezer full of turkeys at the grocery store.
 Scavenging through the assortment of Butterballs, I spotted a particularly plump fellow resting in the back of the unit.
 Since I was hosting around 12 guests for Thanksgiving dinner, I wanted at least a 15 pound foul to feed my crew.
 Greedy for that bird and in a hurry to get out of the store and on to the next errand, I fumbled through the front line of turkeys to reach the back.
 As I did, one of the smaller, yet equally solid birds in the front, slid from its resting place and landed squarely on my left foot.
 An immediate dance ensued to the tune of “Turkey on the Toe.”
 My little Rumpelstiltskin tirade got me nowhere.
 Busy, self-absorbed shoppers passed me right and left.
 Suddenly, I began to feel sorry for myself and very much alone.
-Even a little sick at my stomach.
+Even a little sick to my stomach.

 Collecting myself, I threw the sorry turkey back into its stall and hobbled into the next aisle, telling myself I would shop for a turkey later.
 Rubbing my stinging toes, I reprimanded myself for being so greedy for that particular bird.
 In my pain, I slowed down and began to reflect on the previous days.
 As I pondered the richness of my life, I began to feel less hurried, less greedy for big bird in his frozen cage.
 I thought about what was really important to me.
 As I did, the Holy Spirit filled my mind with verses from Psalm 128 that I had learned years earlier.